-Fluxx is an easy game to learn because it starts out simple-Draw 1, Play 1-and becomes more complicated little by little.
-Many folks find that the best way to learn is by jumping right into a game, but that usually works best if at least one player in the group has played a Fluxx game before.
+Math Fluxx is an easy game, but learning it can sometimes be tricky because Fluxx is not like any other game you've ever played.
+Many people find that the best way to learn is by jumping right into a game, but that usually works best if at least one player in the group has played a Fluxx game before.
 So, if this is the first time for everyone, someone in the group needs to read these rules.
 But don't worry, after you've played the game a few times, everyone will understand!